Skip to main content

 This article covers how to make edits to Jira issues using the Update issue and Update issue with list buttons included in the Jira and Jira Data Center Packs.
 Make sure you've installed and connected the Pack before getting started.

-📣 With the launch of two-way sync for Jira Issues tables, you may no longer need to use the Update issue buttons.
+📣 Looking for a more convenient option?
+With the launch of two-way sync for Jira Issues tables, you may no longer need to use the Update issue buttons.
 Check out this article to learn about using two-way sync to easily update your Jira issues right from Coda.

 Use buttons to update issues

-If you’re looking to update a single issue or update the same fields across a number of issues (e.g. update all issues’ summary and priority in a table), use Update Issue.
-It takes pairs of fields and values; representing the new value of the given field.
-In the below example, we use the formula to update the Summary field to have a new title.
+If you’re looking to update a single issue or update the same fields across a number of issues (e.g. update all issues’ summary and priority in a table), use the Update Issue button.
+This button takes pairs of fields and values, representing the new value of the given field.

-Use Update issues with list if you’re updating a set of fields that may change by button press, e.g. you want to only push specific fields that have changes.
+Use the Update issue with list button if you’re updating a set of fields that may change by button press, e.g. you want to only push specific fields that have changes.
 This is a more advanced function and can be used to only push select edits to the data and thus ensure you don’t overwrite or corrupt other data in Jira.
-To use it, create a comma-separated list of fields and values (or, use the List() formula!).
-Here's an example:
+To use it, create a comma-separated list of fields and values (or use the List() formula).

 Supported Jira fields for edits